swcarpentry/DEPRECATED-boot-camps/python/numpy/Readme.md

 Being designed for scientific computing, NumPy also contains a host of common mathematical functions, including linear algebra functions, fast Fourier transforms, and probability/statistics functions.
-While there isn't space to go over ''all'' of these in detail, we will provide an overview of the most common/essential of these.
+While there isn't space to go over __all__ of these in detail, we will provide an overview of the most common/essential of these.

 Basics